dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 ## Questions

 Do these structures satisfy an **h-principle**?
 Origins (Gromov, 1970): given a PDE, a "partially specified" solution can be deformed into an actual solution.
+The former have topological properties, that latter analytic.
+Recast, the inclusion of the space of "partially specified" solutions into the space of solutions is a weak homotopy equivalence.

 The main theorem: